BryanSchuetz/wedding/reception.md

 title: Reception
 ---

 As with so many things in Washington, DC, history plays an important role.
-We chose to embrace DC history throughout the wedding as you'll see.

 Our reception will be held at the historic [Metropolitan Club](https://www.metroclub.com).
 Founded in 1863 at the height of the Civil War by six Treasury Department officials, the club is one of the oldest private institutions in Washington.